Fort Lee, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 51.12 mi of roadways, of which 35.44 mi were maintained by the municipality, 6.20 mi by Bergen County and 6.22 mi by the New Jersey Department of Transportation and 3.26 mi by the Palisades Interstate Park Commission, the Port Authority of New York and New Jersey and the New Jersey Turnpike Authority.

-Fort Lee is served by the Palisades Interstate Parkway, Route 4, Route 5, Route 67, Interstate 95 (the northern terminus of the New Jersey Turnpike), U.S. Route 9W, U.S. Route 1/9, U.S. Route 46, and County Route 505.
+Fort Lee is served by numerous roads including Route 4, Route 5, Route 67, U.S. Route 9W, U.S. Route 1/9, U.S. Route 46, and County Route 505.
+The two limited access roads that traverse through include the Palisades Interstate Parkway and Interstate 95 (which is the northern terminus of the New Jersey Turnpike).

 The George Washington Bridge (signed as I-95/US 1-9/US 46), the world's busiest motor vehicle bridge, crosses the Hudson River from Fort Lee to the Washington Heights neighborhood of Upper Manhattan in New York City.
 Many of these roads converge at GWB Plaza, a busy crossroads at the northern end of the borough.